dasrick/go-helper/README.md

 ## Why

-After writing the same line code over and over again, I came to the conclusion to pack everything into a package
+After writing the same lines of code over and over again, I came to the conclusion to pack everything into a package ...

 ## ToDos